Monetization for Publishers: 8 Tactics Guaranteed to Work

 Podcasting is a phenomenal monetisation tactic for magazine and newspaper publishers

-Podcasts are a popular modern phenomenon that adds value for many advertisers.
-Not only do your listeners get to hear interesting topics of conversation, but you can also get exclusive discount codes and offers.
+Podcasts are a popular modern phenomenon that offers added value for many advertisers.
+Not only do your listeners get to hear interesting topics of conversation, but you can also receive exclusive discount codes and offers.

 7 Newsletter